local-projects/ofxOpenVRTracker/README.md

 I'm uncertain which base stations are connected

 - To obtain a (top-view) plan of the play area, the range of connected base stations, and the location of trackers, in the SteamVR small window, from the dropdown menu select *Settings > Developer > View Room Overview*

+I can't pair a new tracker.

+- Dongles placed 18" from computer?
+- Try to reconnect trackers by selecting from the SteamVR *Menu > Devices > Pair Controller*

+SteamVR isn't starting, yet the Steam App shows it as already running

+- Close the OF application (which locks onto the SteamVR instance and appears as a SteamVR application), the open SteamVR, then open the OF app again.
+- If this still doesn't work, close the OF App and close all Steam or SteamVR tasks from the Windows Task Manager.
+Then start SteamVR, then start the OF app.

+SteamVR welcomes you and asks you to connect your headset.

+- The steamvr.vrsettings file was likely corrupted (incorrect JSON) and reset, so re-set its contents using the files provided.

+SteamVR popup: "An error occurred while updating SteamVR (app running)" **OR** SteamVR attempts to re-open every time a new device is connected

+- Make sure the *steamvr.vrsettings file* has the `power` setting `"autoLaunchSteamVROnButtonPress": false`